BCLibraries/burns-exhibits/content/ghost-campus/Buildings-large-image-gallery-page - Copy.md

 ---

 {{% largefigure src="../ghost campus title and bkgd5.png"
-                headline="Chestnut Hill campus, showing the locations of Hancock House, McHugh Forum, Roberts Center, and the barracks, and Thomas More Hall." description=""
+                headline="Chestnut Hill campus, showing the locations of Hancock House, McHugh Forum, Roberts Center, and the barracks, and More Hall." description=""
                 size="x-large" align="center" %}}
 {{% /largefigure %}}